winery/winery/docs/dev/index.md

 **Figure 4: inheritance hierarchy of ToscaComponentId**

-"EntityTemplateId" collects all Entity Templates directly nested in a Definitions element.
+`EntityTemplateId` collects all Entity Templates directly nested in a Definitions element.
 As a result, the ids of NodeTemplates or RelationshipTemplates do not inherit from EntityTemplateId.
 They are contained in a Service Template and not directly in the Definitions element.
 Thus, the only children of EntityTemplateId are ArtifactTemplateId, PolicyTemplateId, and ServiceTemplateId.

 "EntityTypeId" collects all Entity Types directly nested in a TDefinitions element.These are IDs for ArtifactTypes, CapabilityTypes, PolicyTypes, RequirementTypes, NodeTypes and RelationshipTypes.
 Node Types and RelationshipTypes